Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 2.0.62 =
+- Added more filters so the "state" and "postcode" strings can be customized via the custom messages addon.
 - Fixed an issue with the quick edit option causing the product configuration to be lost.

 = 2.0.61 =